melnicek/peh/readme.md

 This script will help you to download all common privilege escalation tools on your target machine using 2 simple commands.

-Works even on target machines without acces to internet.
+Works even on target machines without internet access.

 ## How to start using it ?